Introduction

 Exploring the Area

-NOTE: This chapter focuses on the areas south of the St. Louis metropolitan area, but don’t skip the French Colonial sites near St. Louis, especially Holy Family church in Cahokia, Illinois.
-See the St. Louis chapter for more details.
+NOTE: Check out the French Colonial sites near St. Louis, too, especially Holy Family church in Cahokia, Illinois.

 Sainte Genevieve has an impressive collection of French colonial architecture.
 Remarkably nearly three-quarters of the buildings that existed in 1832 are still standing today.
 The most common types of construction were post-on-sill (poteaux sur solle) and post-in-the-ground (poteaux en terre).
 In both cases, logs were aligned vertically instead of being laid flat like American log cabins of the era.
 The historic homes that are open to the public are managed by the National Park Service, the State of Missouri, or private owners.